 If there was one restaurant I couldn’t wait to eat at while I was in Delaware over Spring Break, it was Espuma.
-During the summer, we don’t dine in Rehoboth often, so I was thrilled to have the opportunity to do so in the off-season.
+During the summer we don’t dine in Rehoboth often, so I was thrilled to have the opportunity to do so in the off-season.
 Even though it is only a twenty minute drive, it is a pain to find parking in the area; therefore, we often spend more time eating near Bethany and the Fenwick Island area.
 However, last summer we did make a trip to Rehoboth to check out the highly praised Eating Rehoboth Tour.
 With the opportunity to sample food at five different restaurants, my mom and I thought it would be the perfect way to check out the food scene in Rehoboth.
 One of the places we stopped at was Espuma, and after falling in love with our sample plate there, I was determined to return.
 Of course, I didn’t realize I’d have to wait until many months later to do so, but it was well worth the wait.

 As far as food goes, Espuma immediately won some points with me when our waiter brought out a preliminary taste of Parsnip Puree, which came with a carrot chip and pickled red onions.
 The puree was light and so good that when my mom left a little bit on her spoon, I took it from her and finished it off.
 The best element of it though was the carrot chip, which reminded me a lot of a crispy plantain and was something I would have ordered on its own.
 Soon after devouring our first bite, Bread was brought out with several garlic cloves, olive tapenade, and an aioli sauce.
-I really enjoyed this twist on the traditional bread and butter starter course at other restaurants, and I wish that these two unique ways in which Chef Caputo kicked off our meal were more of a standard in other places.
+I really enjoyed this twist on the traditional bread and butter starter course at other restaurants, and I wish that these two unique ways in which Chef Caputo kicked off our meal were more popular in other places.

 After these delightful surprises, my madre and I decided to order the Mediterranean Mezze Plate.
-This came with an assortment of various antipasti, which included some phenomenal speck, a delicious Gouda, and a nice, light chickpea salad.
+This came with an assortment of various antipasti, which included some phenomenal speck, a delicious nutty Gouda, and a nice, light chickpea salad.
 There were numerous other things on the plate, including some pickled carrots and a Gorgonzola, but the first three I mentioned were my favorite.
-The only thing on the plate that neither my mom nor I were a fan of was the couscous because it was a bit dry.
+The only thing on the plate that neither my mom nor I were a fan of was the couscous because it was a bit dry and a bit bland.
 When it was mixed with the olives or other elements of the dish, it wasn’t as noticeable, but the couscous certainly didn’t shine like the rest of the plate.
 Since everything else was so good, I was a bit disappointed, but this one misstep didn’t change my mind about the overall meal at all.

 After making sure I gained a solid ten pounds that night, I thought I’d throw on an extra two or three for good measure and ended our evening by opting for the Cookie Plate.
 This was a mix of various homemade cookies which was a great way to end the meal because it satisfied my sweet tooth without being overly heavy.
 Considering how heavy and rich my main course was, it was nice to shift gears a bit before heading home.